Olivia brought the tasty and modern Italian food to a high level in Oslo

 Wine.
 The wine list at Olivia Oslo is nothing less but impressing.
 Twice a year the management travel to Italy to test wine and pick the best on offer in districts such as Puglia, Piemonte, Toscana and Sicilia.

 Europe´s expensive capital

 Conclusion.
 None of us had expected such Italian authenticity in Norway.
 Most guests appear to be in group, with partners or friends, but I think a solo traveller or guest would be happy here, too, thanks to personal service by the staff.

 More than 40 years ago legendary Chef Gino Valente introduced Italian food in Norway.
 Now Olivia brought the authentic and modern Milanese food to a high level.
 Olivia Østbanehallen turned out to be incredible elegant and the food lick-the-plate delicious.
 Next time I would happily wait for the next train departure.

 As a matter of fact, Oslo is Europe´s expensive capital.
-In order not to break the bank, you should plan for a visit to this city.

 Norway has plenty of nature.
 But you have to head north to watch the dancing light on the sky; I mean the Northern Lights, or Aurora Borealis.